IrvHenri/Dice-App/README.md

-# Simple Dice Game
+# Two player Dice Game

 This is a challenge from Scrimba's Frontend developer course.
-Dice App (2 player game) :  Technologies Used: HTML, CSS, JS
+An extra feature I added was a double or nothing roll!

+## Technologies Used:
+-HTML,
+-CSS,
+-JS